souhail404/e-univers-server/README.md

 Before running the project, ensure you have the following installed:

-- Node.js (version X.X.X)
+- Node.js
-- MongoDB (version X.X.X)
+- MongoDB

 ## Installation

 Follow these steps to set up the project locally:

-1. Clone the repository from GitHub: `git clone https://github.com/your-username/e-univers-server.git`
+1. Clone the repository from GitHub: `git clone https://github.com/souhail404/e-univers-server.git`
 2. Navigate to the project directory: `cd e-univers-server`
 3. Install the dependencies: `npm install`